MediaCSSUIUC/MediaCSS/README.md

 # Targeted Learning Workshops at 2019 Deming Conference on Applied Statistics

-Welcome to the GitHub repository accompanying the half-day tutorial and 2-day short course on Targeted Learning, given at the Deming Conference on Applied Statistics, December 4-6, 2019.
+Welcome to the GitHub repository accompanying the two-day tutorial, given at the Deming Conference on Applied Statistics, December 4-6, 2019.

-## Half-Day Tutorial on December 4, 2019

-* 9:00A-10:30A: Overview of Targeted (Machine) Learning
-* 10:30A-10:45P: Break
-* 10:45A-12:00P: TMLE for the Causal Impact of a Single Time-Point Intervention on Survival with Software Exercise in `R`
+## Introduction of Speakers

-## 2-Day Short Course on December 5-6, 2019
+## 2-Day Short Course on April 3-4, 2020
-### Day 1: December 5, 2019
+### Day 1: Feb 5, 2019

 * 8:00A-9:30A: Overview of Targeted (Machine) Learning
 * 9:30A-9:50A: Break